See More Projects

 In the 2017-18 school year, the AMA YRC received additional funding from Jumpstart Charities to pilot a club for girls: GO!
 Run (girls only!).
-This pilot has become a permanent piece of the AMA YRC, growing from 18 to 32 and now 45 GO!
+This pilot has become a permanent piece of the AMA YRC, growing from 18 to 45 GO!
 Run clubs province-wide.

 The AMA YRC aims to support as many Alberta students in being physically active as possible.
 The goal is to continue to grow the amount of schools being supported each year by the program.
-We have seen growth each school year, with our first year starting at 233 schools and 11,000 students, to now more than 500 schools and 25,000 students in our sixth year.
+We have seen growth each school year, with our first year starting at 233 schools and 11,000 students, to 500 schools and 25,000 students over the last few years.
 We have seen more and more schools hosting their own fun run events and continue to see great results in the positive impact that the run clubs have on school communities.
 Our schools see the AMA YRC as easy to implement and a great support to help them get their students active.
 It has helped students to build relationships, and teachers have reported better behaviours after run club practice.

 We are finding that reaching the high school age group with run clubs can be challenging.
 We are working to learn how a run club can be successful with older students and how to pique their interest in the program.
 Some schools, such as those in rural and remote communities, have had difficulties with the program as they cannot easily access the in-person supports offered.
 As such, we’re looking into developing an online learning module to improve the accessibility for all schools across Alberta.
 We’re also focusing on increasing the inclusivity of the AMA YRC so that students of all abilities can participate and have fun.